frojasg/codepath-twitter/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] Use different icon for liked and retweets tweets

 ## Video Walkthrough